Bárður Háberg

 Bárður Háberg (born 1979; also spelled Bardur Haberg) is a Faroese songwriter, producer and multi-instrumentalist.
 He is one of two owners of the songwriting/production company Baroli Music.
 Together they write and produce songs for singers from all around the world.
 The other owner of Baroli Music is Óli Jógvansson.
 In 2012 their songs had sold 1 million copies worldwide.

 Háberg was born in Tórshavn, Faroe Islands.
 He and Jógvansson have, along with two other songwriters, composed the music for the Disney TV-series Liv and Maddie.
 He is also credited with two songs on the Shake It Up: I Love Dance album, which is the third and final soundtrack for the Disney Channel Original Series Shake It Up, the songs are: "Future Sounds Like Us" and "Afterparty".
 The album charted as number 26 on Billboard 200 and number one on the U.S. Kid Albums (Billboard) In March 2014 Baroli Music was honoured with the Faroese Music Award.

 Musical career

 Háberg is a multi-instrumentalist and started his musical career already as a child.
 He has been in several bands in the Faroe Islands and has performed as a freelance musician with various singers.
 Now he is mostly active in composing and producing music for the international market.
 His music has been released in countries such as United States, Japan, Netherlands, Taiwan, Brazil and Italy.

 Baroli Music

 Bárður Háberg and Óli Jógvansson started Baroli Music in 2006.
-They both live in the capital of the Faroe Islands and collaborate with various internationally successful companies such as Universal Music, The Kennel Publishing/Universal Music Publishing (with whom they had an exclusive songwriting contract between 2010–2012), Avex, Sony and Phrased Differently.
+They both live in the capital of the Faroe Islands and collaborate with various internationally successful companies such as Universal Music, The Kennel Publishing/Universal Music Publishing (with whom they had an exclusive songwriting contract between 2010 and 2012), Avex, Sony and Phrased Differently.